There's no mystery to Finger Joint Pain.

 But that's a different conversation.

-Specifically for the pain in your fingers, lacking a variety of different nutritional factors can and does result in finger joint pain.
+Specifically for joint pain in fingers, lacking a variety of different nutritional factors can and does result in finger joint pain.

-One of the Symptoms of Vitamin D Deficiency is joint pain.
+One of the possible Symptoms of Vitamin D Deficiency is joint pain.

 One of the symptoms of Magnesium deficiency is joint pain in the fingers.
 It also greatly adds to muscle tightness.